Christiane F.: Post-Christiane F.

 After the initial success of the book and the film, Felscherinow found herself becoming something of a celebrity, both in Germany and other countries in Europe.
 A subculture of teenage girls in Germany began to emulate her style of dress and spent time around the Bahnhof Zoo, which became an unlikely tourist attraction.
 This development concerned drug experts in the youth field, who feared that, despite the film's bleakness and numerous drug-related scenes (particularly those portraying the reality of heroin withdrawal), vulnerable teens might regard Felscherinow as a cult hero and role model.

-Between 1982 and 1985, Felscherinow lived in Zurich with the Keel family, owners of the Diogenes publishing house.
+Between 1982 and 1985, Felscherinow lived in Zürich with the Keel family, owners of the Diogenes publishing house.
 During this time she met Friedrich Dürrenmatt, Patricia Highsmith and Patrick Süskind.
-In 2013 she explained that she "lived between literature stars and the heroin scene" and described Platzspitz park in Zurich as "like Disney World for junkies"; however, Felscherinow further explained that the area became "a heap of garbage" as people died after contracting the hepatitis C and HIV viruses, and rival gangs engaged in violent conflict.
+In 2013 she explained that she "lived between literature stars and the heroin scene" and described Platzspitz park in Zürich as "like Disney World for junkies"; however, Felscherinow further explained that the area became "a heap of garbage" as people died after contracting the hepatitis C and HIV viruses, and rival gangs engaged in violent conflict.

 In the early 1980s, Felscherinow's boyfriend was Alexander Hacke, from the German industrial band Einstürzende Neubauten, and together they released two albums under the moniker Sentimentale Jugend, including a cover version of the Rolling Stones song "Satisfaction", on the Das Cassetten Combinat label.
 They also appeared together in the 1983 German film Decoder, which also featured William S. Burroughs and Genesis P-Orridge.
 Felscherinow explained in 2013 that Hacke was a "friend of a friend" who used her residence to hide from the media who were aware of his problematic heroin use at the time.
 She also stated that she is glad that Hacke's life has become stable: "I'm happy he got rid of his problems and has a family now."

 On 10 October 2013, Felscherinow released a new autobiographical book titled Mein Zweites Leben (My Second Life) in which she elaborates on her life following the release of the Christiane F. book.
 In a promotional interview, prior to the autobiography's release date, Felscherinow revealed her motivation for writing the second book: "No, there's no message [in the book].
 It was just that I wanted to make a counterstatement.
 There was all that junk, all the headlines!
 I finally wanted to describe what it was really like."
 However, she counters this statement in a December 2013 interview:

 Felscherinow contracted hepatitis C from an infected needle in the late 1980s.
 She suffers from cirrhosis of the liver and rejects interferon treatment because of the side effects.
 In 2013, Felscherinow stated: "I will die soon, I know that.
 But I haven't missed out on anything in my life.
 I am fine with it.
 So this isn't what I'd recommend: this isn't the best life to live, but it's my life."